-On the newest cruise ships, amenities are equal to those of fine hotels: Spas that pamper, swimming pools, even concierge and butler service.
-In port you can choose to participate in land and water sports, tour historical and cultural points of interest, and shop for duty-free goods.
+On the newest cruise ships, amenities are equal to those of fine hotels with spas, swimming pools, and even concierge and butler service.
+In port, you can choose to participate in land and water sports, tour historical and cultural points of interest, and shop for duty-free goods.

-At night on a cruise you can stroll on the deck under moonlit skies, choose from a martini menu, dance to live music, see a Broadway-style show, and try your luck in a casino.
-And with satellite telephone service and 24-hour Internet access, cruise passengers can stay connected with friends and family - or choose to cut loose completely.
+At night on a cruise, you can stroll on the deck under moonlit skies, choose from a martini menu, dance to live music, see a Broadway-style show, and try your luck in a casino.
+And with satellite telephone service and 24-hour Internet access, cruise passengers can stay connected with friends and family.

 When you know what you're looking for the right cruise will be there waiting for you, so here are some questions you can use to get started.